spencerlepine/python-minesweeper/README.md

 ![Game screenshot](./Media/screenshot.jpg)

->Run the game from the exe file inside of the 'build' folder.

 The game is in beginner mode, which is a 9x9 playing field.
 Question marks are not used.

 Game started on ‎Tuesday, ‎July ‎16, ‎2019, ‏‎3:28:13 PM, finished on Friday, Febuary 14, 2020, 9:38:00 PM